mazipan/baca-quran.id/README.md

 # quran-offline

-📖 Read Qur'an Anywhere Directly from Your Browser
+📖 Read Qur'an Anywhere, Directly from Your Browser, No Need Installing Apps Anymore

 ## Live Website